chc-comp/chc-comp.github.io/index.md

 - LIA-nonlin-Arrays-nonrecADT: Linear Integer Arithmetic + arrays + non-recursive Algebraic data-types, nonlinear clauses
 - ADT-LIA-nonlin: Algebraic data-types + Linear Integer Arithmetic, nonlinear clauses

+- LRA: Linar Real Arithmetic (*tentative*)

 In addition to the theories listed in the track names, benchmarks can also use the Bool theory.

+### Model validation

+In 2025 we aim to introduce model validation.
+Participants can opt-in to have their `sat` models checked independently.

+We will report these results separately from the main standings.

 ### Big thanks to

-- Everybody who organized and helped with the competition infrastructure over the last years:
+- Everybody who organized and helped with the competition infrastructure over the last years, notably:
       Nikolaj Bjørner,
       Adrien Champion,
       Emanuele De Angelis,